 Grandfathering provisions

-Under grandfathering provisions, customers aged 21 and over who received the LTIS rate of Youth Allowance prior to 1 July 2012 will continue to receive the LTIS rate whilst they qualify for YA in relation to the same course (including an English language course) or Australian Apprenticeship.
+Under grandfathering provisions, customers aged 21 and over who received the LTIS rate of Youth Allowance before 1 July 2012 will continue to receive the LTIS rate whilst they qualify for YA in relation to the same course (including an English language course) or Australian Apprenticeship.

 Intent of the LTIS rate of Youth Allowance

-The basic rates of payment for customers aged 22 in receipt of YA are normally lower than the rates payable to customers of the same age on other income support payments such as JobSeeker Payment (JSP).
+The basic rates of payment for customers aged 22 receiving YA are normally lower than the rates payable to customers of the same age on other income support payments, such as JobSeeker Payment (JSP).
 Despite the higher income free area, the lower YA basic payment rate may be a disincentive for customers considering a course of study or undertaking an Australian Apprenticeship.
-This is particularly the case for customers who have been in receipt of a benefit such as JSP for a significant period.
+This is particularly the case for customers who have been receiving a benefit such as JSP for a significant period.

-The LTIS rate of YA is intended to ease the transition for customers who have been in receipt of relevant income support payments for some time and who decide to commence or recommence either study or an Australian Apprenticeship after they turn 22.
+The LTIS rate of YA is intended to ease the transition for customers who have been receiving relevant income support payments for some time and who decide to commence or recommence after a break in qualifying study or an Australian Apprenticeship after they turn 22.

 Australian Apprenticeship or approved course qualifications

-Customers undertaking an approved course or Australian Apprenticeship can only qualify for the LTIS rate of Youth Allowance if they have been in receipt of one or more of the relevant income support payments (YA rules) for at least 26 weeks during the 39 weeks immediately prior to commencing or recommencing the approved course or Australian Apprenticeship.
+Customers undertaking an approved course or Australian Apprenticeship can only qualify for the LTIS rate of Youth Allowance if they have been receiving one or more of the relevant income support payments (YA rules) for at least 26 weeks during the 39 weeks immediately before commencing or recommencing the qualifying study or Australian Apprenticeship.

-The 39 weeks is counted back from the day immediately before the day they commenced or recommenced the approved course or Australian Apprenticeship.
+The 39 weeks is counted back from the day immediately before the day they commenced or recommenced after a break in the qualifying study or Australian Apprenticeship.

 Determining income support received for 26 out of 39 weeks

-When assessing a customer's eligibility for the LTIS rate of YA, supporting information can be found in the Resources page.
+When assessing a customer's eligibility for the LTIS rate of YA, supporting information can be found on the Resources page.

 The customer is not required to have been continuously on income support for the whole period.
-However, the total time on income support must add up to at least 26 weeks (182 days) in the 39 weeks immediately before starting the course or apprenticeship.
+However, the total time on income support must add up to at least 26 weeks (182 days) in the 39 weeks (273 days) immediately before starting the qualifying study or apprenticeship.

 Periods when the customer is on an employment income nil rate period do not count towards time on income support.